karlhulme/sengi/readme.md

 * **onDeleteDoc** - A function that is invoked when a document is deleted, passed an object with roleNames, reqProps, docType and id properties.

+## Guidance on Filters

+Filters should generally hit a specific index.
+This means they should specify the fields and sort order defined on a secondary index on the collection.
+Filter parameters could be used to control the ordering but only options covered by indexes should be offered.
+This may not be necessary if the number of documents in a collection is small.

+## Guidance on Extracting Whole Collections

+If you need to extract all the documents from a non-trivial collection then it will be necessary to do it sections.

+To extract an entire collection, a client should use a filter to extract subsets of the data in multiple queries.
+For example, query all the records named A-M, then query all the records N-Z.  The right strategy and the number of queries will depend on the size of the collection.
+This approach is resilient to changes in the source collection.
+You won't get duplicates and you won't be missing documents that were in the collection at the start of the extraction.
+You may be missing documnts that were added during the extraction but of course that can be resolved the next time the synchronisation/extraction takes place.

+Skip and Limit are included as a convenience, but should not be used for enumerating through "pages" of a collection.
+This is not reliable because the collection can change between requests.
+Imagine you ask for the first 10 records.
+Then an additional 3 records get inserted into the database at the front.
+Records previously at index 8, 9 and 10 are now at index 11, 12, 13.
+So if you request records 11-20 you'll get duplicates.
+If you specify a sort order in the underlying query then this problem clearly exists.
+If you don't specify any sort order then they can't assume anything about the order of requests from one request to the next.
+If records get deleted there is similar issue with missing records.
+It also isn't performant because implementations at the database level will often involve walking the entire result set so skip/limit will take longer and longer to run as the numbers get larger.

 ## Development

 Code base adheres to the rules chosen by https://standardjs.com/.
 Code is formatted with 2 spaces.